tap349/tap349.github.io/_posts/2017-04-04-postgresql-troubleshooting.md

   it's not recommended though - it must be better to add _bin_ directory of specific postgresql installation to `PATH` explicitly in _~/.zshenv_.

-- `cd /usr/local/var && mv postgres postgresql@9.5`
-  (rename directory with databases to new format)
+- `cd /usr/local/var && mv postgres postgresql@9.5` (rename directory with databases)

-  it might be necessary to remove existing _postgresql@9.5_ directory that was created when upgrading postgresql to use new version format (but still double check it doesn't contain any databases).
+  it might be necessary to remove existing _postgresql@9.5_ directory that must have been created when upgrading postgresql (but still double check it doesn't contain any databases).

 - `rm /usr/local/Cellar/postgresql95` (remove symlink to `postgresql@9.5`)